security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Example of use

-`1 Región Naval`
+`301 Artillery Regiment`

 ### Guidance on use

 `Organization: Parent` describes a hierarchical, time-bound relationship between two organizations that are part of the same branch of a security force.
 The parent is “above” or distinct and separate from the organization in some way.
-As a rule of thumb, generally parent organizations control the units that operate in the parent’s Area of Operations \(but not always\).

-> For example, in Mexico `8 Zona Militar` is a parent of `19 Regimiento de Caballería Motorizada` between 15 May 1999 and 20 November 2006.

 Over time, an organization may have different parents.

+> Example: In Nigeria the `112 Task Force Battalion` had the parent of  a parent of `7 Division Garrison` between 12 November 2015 and  24 March 2016.
+The `112 Task Force Battalion` was then under the `22 Task Force Brigade` from 14 March 2017 to 26 October 2017.

-Organizations can have multiple parent relationships at the same time.
+Organizations can also have multiple parent relationships at the same time.
 For example, sources could indicate an organization has a formal legal parent unit while at the same time a new security body established by decree can also directly order the organization to carry out operations, establishing a second parent relationship.

 In our data model `Organization: Parent` relationships are different from `Organization: Membership`.
 Often when there is an "operation" or "joint task force", it may not have have personnel of its own.
 Rather, personnel from a range of different organizations are assigned to it.
 Generally, these types of arrangements don’t put the operation “above” the unit in the organizational chart.
-Rather, they are “on the same level” as it.
 We outline these types of relationships using the field `Organization: Membership`, which is documented below.

 ## Parent relationship: Classification {#organization_parent_classification}